Mohammad Ali Mia: Career

 In 2013, Mia was serving as the additional DIG of Special Branch when he was transferred to Rajshahi Range Police.

-Mia was made the chief of Criminal Investigation Department on 23 August 2022.
+Mia was made the chief of the Criminal Investigation Department on 23 August 2022.
 He had been serving as the head of the Tourist Police after replacing Mahbubur Rahman.
 As CID chief, he talked about his intention to crack down on Hundi networks due to the volatile situation of the foreign currency exchange market in Bangladesh.
-He played critical role in uncovering the illegal Hundi businesses carried out by the MFS agents and their distributions houses.
-Furthermore, he spearheaded CID in targeting different financial institutions, organized crime syndicates, real estate firms, trade-based sectors and even non-profitable organizations on allegations of money laundering.
-He enhanced and expanded the services of the Cyber Monitoring Cell of CID to combat cyber crime rackets such as fraud apps, Ponzi scheme based e-commerce websites, betting apps etc. His led the initiative is the drive against medical examination question paper leakers who had been active in their criminal operation for the last 16 years.
+He played a critical role in uncovering the illegal Hundi businesses carried out by the MFS agents and their distribution houses.
+Furthermore, he spearheaded CID in targeting different financial institutions, organized crime syndicates, real estate firms, trade-based sectors, and even non-profitable organizations on allegations of money laundering.
+He enhanced and expanded the services of the Cyber Monitoring Cell of CID to combat cybercrime rackets such as fraud apps, Ponzi scheme-based e-commerce websites, betting apps, etc. He led the initiative in the drive against medical examination question paper leakers who had been active in their criminal operation for the last 16 years.

-Mia was sent into forced retirement after the fall of the Sheikh Hasina led Awami League government.
+Mia was sent into forced retirement after the fall of the Sheikh Hasina-led Awami League government.